 - Choose Unmerge from the menu.

-Rather than deleting a column or row that may be needed at a later date, you can hide them from the current view using the Hide Rows and Columns feature.
-This saves you from needing to relink and retag those cells.
+Rather than deleting a column or row that you may need later, you can hide them from the current view using the Hide Rows and Columns feature.

 To hide a row or column: